Unidata/netcdf-c/docs/install-fortran.md

 ==============================

 1. First make sure the netCDF C library has been built, tested, and installed.
-Set the environment NCDIR to the installation directory for the netCDF C library, the same directory that would have been specified by --prefix=<I>${NCDIR}</I> to the C library configure script, or under directory /usr/local by default.
-(There should be a shared library for netCDF C under ${NCDIR}/lib.)
+The environment variable NCDIR should be set such that the shared library for netCDF C is under `${NCDIR}/lib` and netCDF utilities such as ncdump are under `${NCDIR}/bin`.
+For example:

+        NCDIR=/usr/local

-2. The configure script will try to determine suitable Fortran and C compilers for building netCDF Fortran, but you can also, specify them with the FC and CC environment variables.
+2. The configure script will try to determine suitable Fortran and C compilers for building netCDF Fortran, but you can instead specify them with the FC and CC environment variables, if needed.
+For
+    example:

+		CC=/usr/local/cc
+		FC=/usr/local/fortran

-3. If the netCDF C library was installed as a shared library in a location that is not searched by default, you will need to set the LD\_LIBRARY\_PATH environment variable (or DYLD\_LIBRARY\_PATH on OSX) to specify that directory before running the configure script, for example:
+3. If the netCDF C library was installed as a shared library in a location that is not searched by default, you will need to set the LD\_LIBRARY\_PATH environment variable (or DYLD\_LIBRARY\_PATH on OSX) to specify that directory before running the configure script.
+    For example:

         export LD_LIBRARY_PATH=${NCDIR}/lib:${LD_LIBRARY_PATH}

 4. If you set the LD\_LIBRARY\_PATH (or DYLD\_LIBRARY\_PATH)
-    environment variable in the previous step, don't use the "sudo" command before the following "configure" or "make check" commands.
+    environment variable in the previous step, don't use "sudo" before the following "configure" or "make check" commands.
-    Using "sudo" causes the LD\_\* environment variables to be ignored, for security.
-You can use "sudo make install" as the last step, but you shouldn't need to use "sudo" before that.
+    Using "sudo" causes the LD\_\* environment variables to be ignored.
+You can use "sudo make install" as the last step if necessary, but don't use "sudo" before that.

-5. Let the environment variable *\${NFDIR}* specify where you want to install the netCDF Fortan library, which can be the same location where the netCDF C library is installed (default is /usr/local).
-    From the top-level netCDF-Fortran directory, run the configure script specifying where the netCDF C library was installed:
+5. Set the environment variable `NFDIR` to where you want to install netCDF Fortran, which can be the same location where the netCDF C was installed (default /usr/local), but **not** the source directory where you are building the software.
+Then, from the top-level source directory, run the configure script, using CPPFLAGS and LDFLAGS to specify where the netCDF C library was installed:

+		NFDIR=/usr/local
         CPPFLAGS=-I${NCDIR}/include LDFLAGS=-L${NCDIR}/lib \
 		./configure --prefix=${NFDIR}

     If you are cross-compiling, you should also include the configure option "--disable-fortran-type-check", as in: